-- 20. Capillary blood glucose (CBG) levels should be monitored and recorded at least hourly during the procedure and in the immediate postoperative period. - 21.
-Hospitals should have clear guidelines for the management of blood glucose when it is outside the acceptable range. - 22.
-Training for blood glucose measurement and diabetes management should be introduced for clinical staff caring for patients with diabetes. - 23.
+- 18. Capillary blood glucose (CBG) concentrations should be monitored and recorded at least hourly during the procedure and in the immediate postoperative period. - 19.
+Hospitals should have clear guidelines for the management of blood glucose when it is outside the acceptable range. - 20.
 The WHO surgical safety checklist bundle should be implemented.
 The target blood glucose should be 6-10 mmol/L (acceptable range 4-12 mmol/L).